Trashytalk/piwardrive/README.md

 scheduled run time and duration of the last callback execution.
 These values aid troubleshooting periodic jobs during development.

+## Advanced Analytics

+Health metrics can be analyzed beyond simple averages.
+The `health_stats` script accepts a `--forecast N` option to predict CPU temperature for the next `N` intervals using an ARIMA or Prophet model.

 ## Quick Start

 ### Hardware